ACI Global's Code of Conduct Policy

 - Require its external audit provider or independent auditor to declare any potential conflict of interest:

-- Ensuring facilitators, mentors and examiners are fluent, both in writing and orally, in the language of the examination;
+- Ensuring facilitators, mentors and examiners are fluent, both in writing and orally, in the language of the examination; and,

 Risk Appetite and Risk Tolerances